National Send a Card to a Friend Day

 Why National Send a Card to a Friend Day?

-National Send a Card to a Friend Day is a day set aside to encourage people to send love, concern, and feelings of friendliness through the mail.
+The day is set aside to encourage people to send love, concern, and feelings of friendliness through the mail.
 This is done by normalizing sending cards and notes alike over the mail addressed to our friends and loved ones to remind them that they are in our hearts and minds and that we love and appreciate them.
 In the course of the year, there are many times when we think about our friends and how they are fairing, but may not be in a position to reach out and make them really feel the love and connection.
-The National Send a Card to a Friend Day, therefore, reminds us to do the needful in making sure that the people we love and hold dear as friends actually know how we feel about them.
+The Send a Card to a Friend Day, therefore, reminds us to do the needful in making sure that the people we love and hold dear as friends actually know how we feel about them.

 The National Send a Card to a Friend Day can be summarized to be an “I am thinking about you” kind of card, which reminds the people you care about that while distance, work, life, and being busy may be keeping you apart, they are always in your mind and that you always wish the best for them.

-In the contemporary world, gestures such as sending flowers, making phone calls, and sending text messages have posed a threat to the National Send a Card to a Friend Day as these alternatives are not only less cumbersome but also time-saving.
+In the contemporary world, gestures such as sending flowers, making phone calls, and sending text messages have posed a threat to the day as these alternatives are not only less cumbersome but also time-saving.
 Regardless, sending a card remains dominant because of the magnitude of impact they achieve.
 For this reason, this day has maintained its dominance in the realm of love, concern, and care and people associate more attachment when cards are sent as opposed to when text messages or phone calls are used.

 How can we celebrate National Send a Card to a Friend Day:

-We can celebrate or observe the National Send a Card to a Friend Day by doing one of the following, or all:
+We can celebrate or observe the day by doing one of the following, or all: